Frequently Asked Questions

 How do I get started with Standard Compliance reporting?

 If you are a new point of contact (POC) for an existing fleet or your fleet is reporting for the first time, request new fleet access.
-The Program administrator will send you a welcome packet and help guide you through the reporting process.
+You will receive a welcome packet from the Program administrator to help guide you through the reporting process.

 How do I know if a vehicle is considered an alternative fuel vehicle (AFV) under the EPAct State and Alternative Fuel Provider Fleet Program?

-Under the Program, an AFV is any dedicated or dual fueled vehicle.
+Under the Program, an AFV is any dedicated or dual-fueled vehicle.
 A dedicated vehicle operates solely on an alternative fuel(s).
-A dual fueled (sometimes called a bi-fueled or flexible fuel) vehicle is a vehicle capable of operating on an alternative fuel(s) and on a conventional fuel (gasoline or diesel).
+A dual-fueled (sometimes called a bi-fueled or flexible fuel) vehicle is a vehicle capable of operating on alternative fuel(s) and conventional fuel (gasoline or diesel).
 For example, a bi-fueled natural gas vehicle stores compressed natural gas in one fuel tank and gasoline in another, and the driver can choose the fuel used by the vehicle at any given time.
-Most of the dual fueled vehicles on the road today are flexible fuel vehicles, which store E85 and gasoline in a single fuel tank and can operate on either fuel or any mixture of the two.
+Most of the dual-fueled vehicles on the road today are flexible fuel vehicles, which store E85 and gasoline in a single fuel tank and can operate on either fuel or any mixture of the two.
 Note that light-duty vehicles warranted to operate on B20 qualify as AFVs.

 What are the penalties for noncompliance with EPAct?